UBS posts fourth-quarter pre-tax profit miss, sees bumpy road ahead

-On an adjusted basis, fourth-quarter pre-tax profit fell to $862 million, less than the $1.038 billion forecast in the bank’s own analyst consensus summary, under conditions Chief Executive Sergio Ermotti described as “historically tough”.
+On an adjusted basis, fourth-quarter pre-tax profit fell to $860 million, under conditions Chief Executive Sergio Ermotti described as “historically tough”.

 The Swiss bank, which manages more than $2 trillion of the world’s wealth, saw $7.9 billion in wealth management net new money outflows — a closely watched metric of future earnings — over the last three months of 2018.